codingnekochan/codingnekochan/README.md

 I’m driven by curiosity and a desire to create.
 As someone who’s making a career switch, I’m no stranger to challenges, but I see them as opportunities to grow.

 ### ⚡ Fun fact
-When I'm not coding, I'm hanging out with my friends, watching anime/kdrama or trying out editorial makeup and face painting.
+When I’m not coding, I’m hanging out with my friends, reading a novel, watching anime/Kdramas, or trying out editorial makeup and face painting.

 ### 📬 Let’s Connect!